zephyrproject-rtos/zephyr/doc/drivers/synchronous_call.rst

    This function releases the relevant semaphore and thus will unlock the blocking function.
 Most frequently will it be called in the driver's ISR handler.
-It is used to signal the completion of the synchronous call, whatever fate would be (error or success).
+It is used to signal the completion of the synchronous call (error or success).